phil-likes-ai/fib-nachos/README.md

 ## Disclaimer

-This indicator is intended for fun educational and informational purposes only and does not constitute financial advice.
-Always perform your own due diligence and consider consulting a qualified financial professional before making any trading decisions.
-Past performance is not indicative of future results.
+This indicator is intended for fun educational and informational purposes only and does not constitute financial advice its literally Fibonacci fun.

 ---